setoi1/Stock-Market-Discord-Bot/README.md

-# Stock Market Discord-Bot
+# NYSE Market Data Visualization

 ## Description

-A discord bot that provides the ability to track certain companies and tickers within the New York Stock Exchange.
+A desktop application that looks to provide clear insights on New York Stock Exchange companies through data visualization.

 ## Features

-* Stock Market Information and Company Specific News Articles (NYSE)
+* Stock Market Information from the New York Stock Exchange
+* Industry News Articles and Company-Specific News Articles
-* LoL Profile Rank (NA, EUW, KR)
-* Music Player
-* Current Weather
-* Miscellaneous commands
+* Visualized Price Data and History
+* Search and Browse by Sector